 Currently, the promotion of various technologies for adoption by farmers is being undertaken on ad hoc basis.
 This has raised questions with regard to sustainability of several trypanosomiasis control programs initiated in various parts of the country.
 There is limited information on small holder farmers' preferences for alternative trypanosomiasis control technologies in different livestock production systems in Kenya and Busia County in particular.
 Therefore, information on farmer's preferences for alternative trypanosomiasis control technologies, determinants for these preferences and the transaction costs involved in accessing these technologies will form a basis for developing a dissemination and implementation strategy for these technologies.
 This paper aims at availing information for design of better T&T control strategies.
-It is envisaged that the strategy to be developed from information arising from this study will include but not be limited to undertaking farmer education about these technologies and also determining measures that may need to be put in place to facilitate up-take of these technologies.
-The main objective of this study was to analyze the transaction costs incurred in accessing zero grazing net in T&T control.
+It is envisaged that the strategy to be developed from information arising from this study will include but not be limited to undertaking farmer education about these technologies.
+The main objective of this study was to analyze the transaction costs incurred in accessing communal crush pens in T&T control.